jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 </div>

 You can examine what the script above is doing.
 It is uploading our RPM file to an iControl REST endpoint *a chunk at a time*.
 The iControl REST FileWorker is taking these chunks and reassembling the final uploaded file.
-This is an example of *file streaming* our RPM to the API Services Gateway over HTTP. *File streaming* is another fundmental way micro services handle file processing. *File Streaming* allows for the resumption of uploading along chunk boundaries.
+This is an example of *file streaming* our RPM to the API Services Gateway over HTTP. *File streaming* is another fundamental way micro services handle file processing. *File Streaming* allows for the resumption of uploading along chunk boundaries.

 **Step 2.
 Make a request to initiate an install task for the TrustedProxy iControl LX Extension in the API Services Gateway Container**